ping-mee/PiXelTubes/README.md

 sudo nano /etc/dhcpcd.conf
 ```

-Past this into the text editor (nano):
+Past this into the text editor (nano) at the very end of the file:

 ```
 interface wlan0